AdaCore/spark2014/docs/guidance/main.rst

 References
 ==========

-The e-learning website AdaCore University proposes a freely available course on SPARK in five lessons at http://university.adacore.com/courses/spark-2014/
+The e-learning website AdaCore U. contains a freely available course on SPARK in five lessons at http://university.adacore.com/courses/spark-2014/

 The SPARK User's Guide is available at